When Your Nervous System Feels Different

 When the Nervous System Becomes More Sensitive

-This sensitivity is one reason why many women begin to experience vasomotor symptoms such as hot flashes and night sweats.
+This sensitivity is one reason many women begin to experience vasomotor symptoms such as hot flashes and night sweats.

-But the physiological response can also include:
+The physiological response can include:

 - increased heart rate